Lazaros Tsamis: Participation in the Macedonian Struggle

-Melas' meeting with Lazaros Tsamis, this time in Macedonia, is described in Pavlos Mela’s letter to his wife Natalia Mela in these words, "..
+Melas' meeting with Lazaros Tsamis, this time in Macedonia, is described in Pavlos Mela's letter to his wife Natalia Mela in these words, "..
 My Nata then came the elders of Pisoderi, excited they kissed me.
 How to hide their enthusiasm in their breasts these patriots...."
 It has been reported that Pavlos Melas had sent letters of thanks and the photos of his family to the Tsami brothers, while the latter had high appreciation on his face.
 On 19 October 1904, shortly after the news of the death of Pavlos Melas, Lazaros Tsamis hastily departed for the village Antartiko (Zelovo), where he met survivors of the group of Pavlos Melas and received from his deputy Lakis Pyrzas all confidential documents brought Paul Melas, which could expose the Greek Government, and he transferred those to Bitola, where he delivered them at the Greek Consulate.
 Papa-Stavros Tsamis, secretly buried the head of Pavlos Melas inside the sanctuary in the church of Agia Paraskevi Pisoderi.
 A few days later papa-Stavros confesses to his brother Lazaros the second burial of the head of Pavlos Melas, this time under the sanctuary of the church of Agios Charalampos.
 The second secret burial was known only to three people.

-On 30 November 30 1904, Lazaros participated, along with 25 volunteers from Pisoderi, in another victorious battle in the village of Antartiko [Zelovo] that gave the captains Georgios Katehakis, Pavlos Giparis and Efthimios Kaoudis with numerous Bulgarian corps under the command of Mitro Vlachos and Athanas Karsakof.
+On November 30, 1904, Lazaros participated, along with 25 volunteers from Pisoderi, in another victorious battle in the village of Antartiko (Zelovo) that gave the captains Georgios Katehakis, Pavlos Giparis and Efthimios Kaoudis with numerous Bulgarian corps under the command of Mitre the Vlach and Athanas Karsakof.
 During the battle, a Turkish military detachment arrived and the same time has wounded the chieftain Pavlos Giparis.
 The armed group of Giparis, pursued by the Turkish detachment fled to the dense forest surrounding the monastery of Agia Triada Pisoderi, where they met Lazaros and Papastavros who organized an escape.
 The chieftain Pavlos Giparis described the episode, in couplets, of as follows: